slembcke/LiFFT/README.md

 You can find the new project page on [Codeberg](https://codeberg.org/slembcke/lifft).

-At least for now, I will be supporting the project on both sites, but eventually I plan to eventually drop GitHub entirely.

 To migrate an existing checkout, you can use the following command, or make a new checkout of the project from the new location.

 ```